khaeru/genno/doc/api.rst

    <foo:a-b-c>

-.. autodata:: genno.Quantity(data, *args, **kwargs)
+.. autoclass:: genno.Quantity
-   :annotation:
+   :members:

-The :data:`.Quantity` constructor converts its arguments to an internal, :class:`xarray.DataArray`-like data format:
+The :class:`.Quantity` constructor converts its arguments to an internal, :class:`xarray.DataArray`-like data format:

 .. code-block:: python